 This group is composed of employees classified as clerical/technical with titles of Operations Specialist, Press Operator, AIS Support Coordinator, etc. Employees in this category are represented by the United Auto Workers (UAW).
-There were 3 employees in this group, including 1 female.
+There were 13 employees in this group, including 2 minorities.

 Positions are always advertised internally pursuant to the applicable collective bargaining agreement.
 If the position is not filled internally, advertising is done locally.
-There was 1 hire into this group.
-The analysis shows that minorities are underrepresented as compared to availability by 1.
+There were no hires or promotions in this job group.
+The analysis shows no underrepresentation.